Family Budgeting You Can Actually Accomplish

 Next, planning for any long-term goals -- such as retirement, college savings, or saving cash to an emergency fund -- should be placed in the "fixed" column.
 If you wait until the end of the month to fund these goals, you could very well find there's no money left.
 Instead, pay yourself first.

 Johnson says establishing a regular savings plan, such as a 401(k), is the easiest way to start saving for retirement.
 She says you should try to save 10 percent of your pre-tax income for retirement.
+More is better, though: save as much as you can, and consider aiming for a higher percentage, like 15, 20, 25, or even 30 percent.
+Currently, the national average is only 8.2 percent, which is still fairly low.

 Once you've determined your fixed expenses, it's time to track your variable expenses, or those costs that change from month to month.
 For example, your dining-out bill and your entertainment costs probably vary from month to month.
 Because these bills change, add up a few months' worth of receipts and figure out an average.